cancerberoSgx/magica/README.md

 ## Summary

- * Easy/Quickly setup of WASM-ImageMagick on node.js
- * JavaScript API and command line interface.
+ * JavaScript API for Node.js and Browser
+ Command line interface which supports simple straightforwards translation between ImageMagick utilities command line interface (like `convert` command).
+ * Easy/Quick setup, no emscripten build needed.
- * Based on [wasm-imagemagick](https://github.com/KnicKnic/WASM-ImageMagick) from which includes binaries so no setup is needed further than `npm install`.
+ * Includes ImageMagick emscripten binaries from [wasm-imagemagick](https://github.com/KnicKnic/WASM-ImageMagick) so no build is necessary.
+Just `npm install` and you are ready to go.

-## Why

-I really need a node.js command line interface quickly so That's is why I'm doing this.

-Don't want to be responsible of compiling .wasm, so I use wasm-imagemagick files directly. `src/imageMagick/compiled/` can be generated from that project executing `npm run test-node`

 ## Install